Scale-mixture Birnbaum-Saunders quantile regression models applied to personal accident insurance data: Application to personal accident insurance data

 We then analyze the personal accident insurance data using the QSBS quantile regression model, expressed as

-Table \ref{tab:criterions} reports the the averages of the AIC, BIC, AICc, HIC and RMSE values based on $q\in\{0.01,0.02,\ldots,0.99\}$ for the CN-BS, SL-BS and $t_\nu$-BS quantile regression models.
-The results indicate that the lowest values of AIC, BIC, AICc, HIC and RMSE are those based on the CN-BS model.
+Table \ref{tab:criterions} reports the the averages of the AIC, BIC, AICc and HQIC values based on $q\in\{0.01,0.02,\ldots,0.99\}$ for the CN-BS, SL-BS and $t_\nu$-BS quantile regression models.
+The results indicate that the lowest values of AIC, BIC, AICc and HQIC are those based on the CN-BS model.
 Figure \ref{fig:estimates} displays the estimates of the CN-BS model parameters across $q\in\{0.01,0.02,\ldots,0.99\}$.
-From this figures, we observe that the estimates of $\beta_0$ tend to increase with the increase of $q$.
-Moreover, the estimates of ${\beta}_1$, ${\beta}_2$, $\alpha$ and $\mu$ present a cyclic behaviour.
+From this figure, we observe that the estimate of $\beta_0$ tends to increase with an increase in $q$.
+Moreover, the estimates of ${\beta}_1$, ${\beta}_2$, $\alpha$ and $\nu$ present a cyclic behavior.
 These results show the relevance of considering a quantile approach rather than traditional mean/median approaches.

-Table \ref{tab:estimates} presents the ML estimates, computed by the EM algorithm, and SEs for the CN-BS quantile regression model considering the quantiles $q = 0.25, 0.5, 0.75$.
-For the quantiles analyzed, we can observe that the impact of operational time and legal representation is greater for the quantile $q = 0.75$, the same happens with the estimates of ${\alpha}$ and ${\beta}_0$.
+Table \ref{tab:estimates} presents the ML estimates computed by the EM algorithm and SEs of the CN-BS quantile regression model parameters considering the quantiles $q = 0.025, 0.25, 0.5, 0.75, 0.975$.
+For the quantiles analyzed, we can observe that the impact of operational time and legal representation is greater for the quantile $q = 0.75$, the same is true with the estimates of ${\alpha}$ and ${\beta}_0$.

-Table \ref{tab:tests} presents the results for the CN-BS quantile regression model to test the null hypotheses $H_0: \beta_1 = 0$ and $H_0:\beta_2 = 0$, using the $S_W$, $S_{LR}$, $S_R$ and $S_T$ test statistics.
+Table \ref{tab:tests} presents the results for the CN-BS quantile regression model to test the null hypotheses $H_0: \beta_1 = 0$ and $H_0:\beta_2 = 0$ using the $S_W$, $S_{LR}$, $S_R$ and $S_T$ test statistics.
 At a 5\% significance level, we reject the null hypothesis in all cases tested in Table \ref{tab:tests}, indicating that coefficients associated with the operating time and legal representation are significant.
-In addition, from Table \ref{tab:tests}, we observe that the values of the $S_W$, $S_{LR}$, $S_R$ and $S_T$ statistics increase as $q$ increases.
+In addition, from Table \ref{tab:tests}, we observe that the values of $S_W$, $S_{LR}$, $S_R$ and $S_T$ statistics increase as $q$ increases.

+Figure~\ref{fig:cband} presents the scatterplot of the amount against the optime according to the group with legal representation and without legal representation with 95\% confidence bands in the CN-BS quantile regression model for the personal accident insurance data.
+We use ML estimates based on the quantiles 2.5\% and 97.5\% to build these confidence bands.
+We can see that the upper bound of the confidence bands increases exponentially.